Refinance Appraisal: What You Can Expect And How To Prepare

 Your Refinance Appraisal Checklist

-You can do a lot to improve your chances of getting a higher appraisal of your home.
-You certainly want to do as much as you can to eliminate the risk of having a low appraisal, so consider the following tasks before an appraiser comes to your home in our handy refinance appraisal checklist:
+You can do a lot to improve your chances of getting a higher appraised value.
+You certainly want to do as much as you can to eliminate the risk of a low appraisal.
+Check out the recommended tasks in our handy refinance appraisal checklist before an appraiser pays a visit.

 Types Of Appraisals For A Refinance

-Depending on your lender, the loan program you choose and loan guidelines, you may encounter the following types of appraisals aside from a traditional in-house appraisal visit:
+Depending on your lender, the loan program and its guidelines, you may be eligible for alternative types of appraisals in addition to the traditional in-house appraisal.

 Drive-By Appraisal

-A drive-by appraisal, also called a summary appraisal, means that an appraiser takes a look at the outside of your home and also looks at real estate records to appraise the value of your property.
-Usually, appraisers in a drive-by look at the exterior of a building quickly, and obtain an estimated value of your home.
+With a drive-by appraisal, also called a summary appraisal, an appraiser doesn’t enter the home.
+They examine the outside of your home and research real estate records to appraise the value of your property.

 Hybrid Appraisal